sami-alajrami/wdsx-challenge/README.md

 ---

 Question: What would you do to improve things if you had more time?
+Answer: Think of ways to improve and simplify the validation for story 3.

 If you have any questions then you can email dev@wds.co for help.